-- We will ensure our employees have the digital tools and skills required to deliver services effectively and efficiently - We will support changes in working practices that enable employees to work more transparently and flexibly - We will unify our offline and online communications by keeping employees connected through their mobile devices to provide anywhere, anytime access to business tools and information - Continue to support virtual work environments that allow employees to stay connected in virtual workplaces whilst balancing business needs and operational risks - We will help to minimize spending and enhance productivity by providing employees with the right tools and right information at the right time - We will support our employees to adopt digital change - Ensuring we are able to design better processes and services, transforming and accelerating the move to digital delivery where this provides a better experience for our residents, businesses and visitors
+- We will ensure our employees have the digital tools and skills required to deliver services effectively and efficiently - We will support changes in working practices that enable employees to work more transparently and flexibly. - Unify our offline and online communications by keeping employees connected through their mobile devices to provide anywhere, anytime access to business tools and information - Continue to support virtual work environments that allow employees to stay connected in virtual workplaces while balancing business needs and operational risks. - We will help to minimize spending and enhance productivity by providing employees with the right tools and right information at the right time - We will support our employees to adopt digital change - Ensuring we accelerate the move to digital delivery where possible

-No. Action 1 Continued implementation and development of agile and mobile technologies to enable employees to access business systems and information from any location 2 Development of mobile working to support service delivery 3 Implementation of collaboration and document management technologies 4 Appropriate workforce training to support use of digital technologies and systems 5 Undertake a Digital Workforce Skills Assessment for all existing and new employees 6 Extended provision of wireless in Council buildings 7 Development of e-learning modules to support workforce development in use of new and existing technologies and to promote compliance with information management legislation 8 Implementation of a new intranet with ability for whole workforce access 9 Continued development and rollout of self-service systems across workforce and schools e.g. HR and Payroll
+- 1. Continued implementation and development of agile and mobile technologies to enable employees to access business systems and information from any location - 2.
+Development of mobile working to support service delivery - 3.
+Implementation of collaboration and document management technologies - 4.
+Appropriate workforce training to support use of digital technologies and systems - Undertake a Digital Workforce Skills Assessment for all existing and new employees - 6.
+Extended provision of wireless in Council buildings - Development of e-learning modules to support workforce development in use of new and existing technologies and to promote compliance with information management legislation - 8.
+Implementation of a new intranet with ability for whole workforce access - Continued development and rollout of self-service systems across workforce and schools e.g. HR and Payroll

-Digital Business & Connectivity
+Digital Business and Connectivity

-"Working with and supporting our businesses to maximize and exploit opportunities that digital technology and innovation offers."
+"Working with and supporting our businesses to maximize and exploit opportunities that digital technology and innovation offers"

-- · We will promote and deliver projects that increase ultra-fast broadband and mobile coverage, enabling; - Our businesses to access new markets - Our residents to access employment, education and services - We will promote and deliver projects that facilitate Internet of Things (IoT) deployment by public services and businesses
+- We will promote and deliver projects that increase ultra-fast broadband and mobile coverage, enabling our businesses to access new markets and our residents to access employment, education and services - We will promote and deliver projects that facilitate Internet of Things deployment by public services and businesses - We will promote and deliver projects that facilitate Internet of Things deployment by public services and businesses

-No. Action 1 Participate in the North Wales Growth Deal project to create a 5G infrastructure along strategic transport corridors and at key employment sites 2 Contribute to the development of a more streamlined policy framework for North Wales that makes it more cost effective for telecoms infrastructure companies to make investments 3 Participate in the North Wales Growth Deal project to expand rural broadband coverage 4 Complete installation of fibre connectivity to public buildings through the Local Full Fibre Network (LFFN) project 5 Provide officer resource to support rural households in identifying solutions to connectivity issues and to promote community broadband projects 6 Develop projects to improve connectivity at community facilities 7 Develop monitoring infrastructure in town centres to provide data to inform management and investment 8 Compile IoT (Internet of Things) use cases for public sector and businesses
+- 1. Participate in North Wales Growth Deal project to create 5G infrastructure along strategic transport corridors and at key employment sites. - 2.
+Contribute to the development of a more streamlined policy framework for North Wales that makes it more cost effective for telecoms infrastructure companies to make investments. - 3.
+Participate in North Wales Growth Deal project to expand rural broadband coverage. - 4.
+Complete installation of fibre connectivity to public buildings through Local Full Fibre Network project. - 5.
+Provide officer resource to support rural households in identifying solutions to connectivity issues and to promote community broadband projects. - 6.
+Develop projects to improve connectivity at community facilities. - 7.
+Develop monitoring infrastructure in town centres to provide data to inform management and investment. - 8.
+Compile IoT (Internet of Things) use cases for public sector and businesses.